April 4th, 2017 11:30 EST

 Strikes in Syria

-Coalition military forces conducted seven strikes consisting of seven engagements] in Syria:
+Coalition military forces conducted 14 strikes consisting of 17 engagements against ISIS targets in Syria:

--- Near Palmyra, two strikes destroyed two ISIS front-end loaders and a cave entrance.
+-- Near Palmyra, two strikes engaged two ISIS tactical units and destroyed a heavy machine gun.

 Strikes in Iraq

-Coalition military forces conducted eight strikes consisting of 73 engagements] in Iraq, coordinated with and in support of Iraq`s government:
+Coalition military forces conducted 13 strikes consisting of 38 engagements against ISIS targets in Iraq, coordinated with and in support of the Iraqi government.

 Part of Operation Inherent Resolve